-Greg Restall is a Lecturer in the School of Education.
-His teaching and doctoral supervision focuses on Teaching English to Speakers of Other Languages (TESOL) in local and international education settings.
-His research draws on his professional and academic expertise in digital technologies and languages education.
+Dr. Greg Restall is a Senior Lecturer within UniSA Education Futures and currently serves as the Program Director for the Master of Education program.
+His academic and supervisory focus lies in Teaching English to Speakers of Other Languages (TESOL), with experience spanning both local and international educational contexts.
+His research integrates his professional and academic expertise in digital technologies and language education.

 About me

-Greg Restall is a Lecturer in the School of Education.
-His teaching and doctoral supervision focuses on Teaching English to Speakers of Other Languages (TESOL) in local and international education settings.
-His research draws on his professional and academic expertise in digital technologies and languages education.
+Dr. Greg Restall is a Senior Lecturer within UniSA Education Futures and currently serves as the Program Director for the Master of Education program.
+His academic and supervisory focus lies in Teaching English to Speakers of Other Languages (TESOL), with experience spanning both local and international educational contexts.
+His research integrates his professional and academic expertise in digital technologies and language education.

-Greg has been awarded New Colombo Plan funding to manage study tours to South Korea, Indonesia and Vietnam, and has also managed self-funded international study tours and internship programs.
-In doing so, he has researched collaborative intercultural learning for pre-service teachers and its influence on their professional identity development and presented the findings at both the ACTA 2018 conference and at Universitas Indonesia.
+Greg has secured New Colombo Plan funding to lead study tours to South Korea, Indonesia, and Vietnam, and has also coordinated self-funded international study tours and internships.
+His research into intercultural learning and its impact on the professional identity of Australian pre-service teachers has been presented at the ACTA 2018 conference in Adelaide and at Universitas Indonesia in Depok, West Java.

 About me